gigapet-eating-log/Gigapet-UI-Jarred/readme.md

 Special thanks to:

-Isaac Hayes: My wonderful PM who not only helped with this project, but also helped me learn all the code used in the project!
+Isaac Houle: My wonderful PM who not only helped with this project, but also helped me learn all the code used in the project!